habanoz/dune-reward-distributor/readme.md

 ## Dune Reward Distributor : Run & Forget [![Build Status](https://travis-ci.com/habanoz/dune-reward-distributor.svg?branch=development)](https://travis-ci.com/habanoz/dune-reward-distributor)

 Dune Reward Distributor is a copy of Tezos Reward Distributor.
+It is not ready yet.
 Continuation or Support is not assured.
 If you are interested in the project indicate your support by giving a star and sending some tezos to following account.

 KT18bVwvyLBR1GAM1rBoiHzEXVNtXb5C3vEU